-Growing up in the far north of Ghana, due to the extreme poverty of her family and their surroundings, Dorcas was no stranger to tragedy.
-Dorcas’ parents struggled to provide her and her siblings with even their basic needs.
-Hunger and sickness were their constant companions.
-Living in a mud-built thatched hut, when it rained, Dorcas, her mother and siblings would crowd into a corner to try to stay dry, an impossible feat during the rainy season.
-Over the course of her childhood, Dorcas lost three of her eight siblings to infection and disease.
+Growing up in the far north of Ghana, I was no stranger to tragedy.
+My parents struggled to provide my siblings and me with our most basic needs.
+Hunger and sickness were our constant companions.
+Living in a mud-built thatched hut, when it rained, my mother, siblings and I would crowd into a corner to try to stay dry, an impossible feat during the rainy season.
+Over the course of my childhood, I lost three of my eight siblings to infection and disease.

-In spite of these challenges, Dorcas’ mother, who married at an early age and never had the opportunity to finish school, was determined that her daughter’s life would be different.
-Without even a uniform or a book to her name, Dorcas would walk several kilometers barefoot and on an empty stomach to school every day.
+In spite of these challenges, my mother, who married at an early age and never had the opportunity to finish school, was determined that her daughter’s life would be different.
+Without even a uniform or a book to my name, I would walk several kilometers barefoot and on an empty stomach to school every day.
 Each week brought the same impossible struggle, “If I go to school, what will I eat?”
-Regularly, she would miss school to travel to the bush to help her mother cut firewood to sell at the market, barely earning enough for sustenance from one day to the next.
-When it came to starting Senior High School, such was the gap between her earnings and the cost of school fees, for a time, it seemed that all was lost.
+I would miss school regularly to travel to the bush to help my mother cut firewood to sell at the market, barely earning enough for sustenance from one day to the next.
+When it came to starting Senior High School, there was such a gap between my earnings and the cost of school fees, that for a time it seemed that all was lost.

-Not to be defeated, between school terms Dorcas travelled south in search of work.
-Like many from poor rural communities, her only option was to carry out back breaking labor at illegal mining lines, carrying heavy loads long distances on her head to earn just a few Ghanaian cedis.
-Such was her determination to complete school, Dorcas endured terrifying journeys alone, a punishing work schedule from sunrise to sunset and cruel treatment from employers, all without even a roof over her head.
-With remarkable resilience through years of unimaginable pain and sorrow, Dorcas persevered until finally she completed school.
+But I was not to be defeated, and between school terms I travelled south in search of work.
+Like many of my rural peers, my only option was to carry out back-breaking labor at illegal mining lines, carrying heavy loads long distances on my head just to earn a few Ghanaian cedis.
+I was determined to complete school, but that meant enduring terrifying journeys alone, a punishing work schedule from sunrise to sunset, and cruel treatment from employers, all without even a roof over my head.
+Through years of pain and sorrow I persevered, until I finally completed school.

-Dorcas, pictured on her way to lectures, during her undergraduate degree in Development Planning.
+Me on my way to lectures, during my undergraduate degree in Development Planning.
 (Photo: Sarah Winfield/CAMFED).

-Her hopes and aspirations for a better future for herself, her family and community, however, did not end there.
-In 2015, Dorcas was selected for the Mastercard Foundation Scholars Program at CAMFED, enabling her to continue to university.
-Soon after, she joined the CAMFED Association (CAMA), where she found inspiration from like-minded young women, harnessing their inner strength to bring about real and lasting change in their communities.
-An awareness of how different things could have been if her mother had been able to complete school strengthened Dorcas’ resolve to help young mothers and victims of early marriage.
-With fellow CAMFED Association members, Dorcas meets with students, parents and other community members to impress upon them the importance of girls’ education and the negative consequences of teen pregnancy and child marriage.
-She has personally already supported 13 girls to go to school.
+My hopes and aspirations for a better future for myself, my family and community did not end there.
+In 2015, I was selected for the Mastercard Foundation Scholars Program at CAMFED, enabling me to continue to university.
+Soon after, I joined the CAMFED Association (CAMA), where I found inspiration from like-minded young women, harnessing their inner strength to bring about real and lasting change in their communities.
+An awareness of how different things could have been if my mother had been able to complete school strengthened my resolve to help young mothers and victims of early marriage.
+With fellow CAMFED Association members, I would meet with students, parents and other community members to impress upon them the importance of girls’ education and the negative consequences of teen pregnancy and child marriage.
+I have personally already supported 13 girls to go to school.

-At university, Dorcas pursued an undergraduate degree in Development Planning, with a special interest in health policy planning.
-She continued to volunteer with the CAMFED Association and was selected as Vice Chair of her university’s chapter.
-Whilst still studying she also decided to found her own NGO, Advocacy for Social Inclusion and Girls’ Education (ASIGE), in her home district in the Upper East Region.
-With a Board comprising the District Girl Child Officer, Queen Mother and other community stakeholders, Dorcas says their mission is to advocate for “those who are unable to get their basic needs… And in terms of girls’ education: teenage mothers, primary and secondary schoolgirls.”
+At university, I pursued an undergraduate degree in Development Planning, with a special interest in health policy planning.
+I continued to volunteer with the CAMFED Association and was selected as Vice Chair of my university’s chapter.
+While still studying I also decided to found my own NGO, Advocacy for Social Inclusion and Girls’ Education (ASIGE), in my home district in the Upper East Region.
+With a Board comprising the District Girl Child Officer, Queen Mother and other community stakeholders, our mission is to advocate for those who are unable to meet their basic needs.
+We advocate for girls’ education and support teenage mothers, primary and secondary school girls.

-Dorcas in action — training women in her home district in basket weaving skills through her non-profit organization ASIGE.
+Me in action — training women in my home district in basket weaving skills through my non-profit organization ASIGE.

-When it comes to social exclusion, Dorcas is clear that poverty is the root cause.
-So, how is ASIGE addressing this?
-Primarily, through sexual and reproductive health education designed to tackle high levels of teenage pregnancy and HIV/AIDS, and the provision of income generating skills training such as basket weaving, tailoring and shea butter production for women in the community.
-By 2022, Dorcas’ cooperatives comprised 429 female artisans, and more than 80 male members engaged in leatherwork.
+When it comes to social exclusion, poverty is the root cause.
+ASIGE addresses this primarily through sexual and reproductive health education designed to tackle high levels of teenage pregnancy and HIV/AIDS, and the provision of income generating skills training such as basket weaving, tailoring and shea butter production for women in the community.
+By 2022, the cooperatives I set up comprised 429 female artisans, and more than 80 men engaged in leatherwork.

-Dorcas has also been making strides towards broadening the impact of ASIGE by providing training to women in sustainable and innovative agricultural practices such as the cultivation of cashew trees.
-In parallel, she is developing a microfinance fund and financial literacy training program to provide women with the resources and know-how to build their own businesses and save for the future.
+I am also working to broaden the impact of ASIGE by providing training to women in sustainable and innovative agricultural practices, such as the cultivation of cashew trees.
+In parallel, I developed a microfinance fund and financial literacy training program to provide women with the resources and know-how to build their own businesses and save for the future.

-In response to the coronavirus pandemic, which slowed the demand for products, Dorcas found innovative ways to ensure her organization stayed afloat.
-She encouraged all vendors of ASIGE baskets to open online shops, and pivoted part of the work into sewing face masks which are sold locally as well as being exported to the US, UK, France, and Japan.
+When the coronavirus pandemic hit, which slowed the demand for our products, we found innovative ways to continue generating an income.
+We encouraged all vendors of ASIGE baskets to open online shops, and pivoted part of our work into sewing face masks, which were sold locally as well as being exported to the US, UK, France, and Japan.

 In ten years’ time, I want not only to touch the lives of women in the Upper East Region, but to extend to all regions in Ghana.

-In November 2021, Dorcas realised her vision of setting up a permanent Women’s Weaving Center in Bolgatanga district that will give year-round shelter from the weather to over 300 skilled artisans working as part of her growing cooperative.
+In November 2021, I realised my vision of setting up a permanent Women’s Weaving Center in Bolgatanga district that gives year-round shelter from the weather to over 300 skilled artisans working as part of my growing cooperative.
 The joyful opening ceremony was attended by local and traditional leaders, community members, and other stakeholders and was covered by national press.

-By 2022, Dorcas had also raised funds to run a vocational training program for 50 teenage mothers, who are learning skills including the weaving of traditional fabric, or Kente.
+By 2022, I had also raised funds to run a vocational training program for 50 teenage mothers, who are learning skills including the weaving of traditional fabric, or Kente.

-Through her initiative, energy and vision, Dorcas demonstrates the core values of the CAMFED Association: philanthropy and leadership.
-With limited resources and in the face of extreme hardship, Dorcas is making an incredible impact in her community.
-Although she grew up in a village “that you can’t find on a map” she is working tirelessly to ensure that girls like her are visible, valued and have opportunities their mothers could only dream of.
+I am a philanthropist and a leader who is making a lasting impact on my community.
+Although I grew up in a village that you can’t find on a map, I am working tirelessly to ensure that girls like me are visible, valued and have opportunities their mothers could only dream of.

-500,000 – the number of women Dorcas aims to empower through her non-profit organization Advocacy for Social Inclusion and Girls’ Education (Photo: Sarah Winfield/CAMFED).
+500,000 – the number of women I aim to lift up through my non-profit organization Advocacy for Social Inclusion and Girls’ Education (Photo: Sarah Winfield/CAMFED).